The Crucible Essay Topics

 societal segments in other societies besides that of

 3. Compare and contrast the three authority figures in the drama (Proctor, Danforth, and Parris).
 What motivates their responses and attitudes toward the witch trials?
 What are their views regarding law/order/authority?
 Discuss Miller’s message (regarding law and order) based on these characters.
-Consider including a discussion of Kohlberg’s moral stages and how the conflict between these two characters reflects the title of the play.
+Consider including a discussion of Kohlberg’s moral stages and how the conflict between these three characters reflects the title of the play.

 4. Discuss the role and treatment of women (female characters) in the play.
 Discuss the images of women and female archetypes that Abigail, Mary Warren, and Elizabeth portray, as well as the message that Miller conveys through these characters.
 Consider discussing the Kohlberg moral stages of these characters and what view of women each reflects, as well as how these characters reflect the title of the play.